lpolloni/ghost-blog-auto/README.md

 ### Accessing Your Ghost Blog

 Once the VM is up and running, you can access your Ghost blog at `http://example.site`.
 If your network configuration is correct, this should resolve to your Vagrant machine's IP address.

+By following these steps, you have set up a fully functional Ghost blog using Vagrant, Docker, and Apache on Debian.
+This setup is perfect for local development and testing.